 Today we’re working on Super Hero belts and underpants.
 It’s true.
 The best crime fighters wear their underwear on the outside of their pants.

-To match my Dark Knight and Superman shirts I picked up a pair of black cotton pants like these, and a royal blue pair of sweatpants like these.
+To match my Dark Knight and Superman shirts I picked up a pair of black cotton pants and a royal blue pair of sweatpants.
 I made the underpants for Superman and the belt loops for both hero costumes out of coordinating fleece material and the belts out of a pleathery-like yellow fabric I found on clearance at the fabric store.
 Super easy.
 Super cheap.

 Supplies (for one complete pant project)